-- Adjust the bypass screw closed until the desired spraying pressure Is achieved.
-Account for agitation flow. - Tighten the lock nut on the bypass screw. - ii.
+- iii.
+Open Center: Not recomended. (consult factory for recomendations. - B. Hypro Pump: - i.
+Open Center Systems: Not recomended, (consult factory for recomendations). - ii.
 Closed Center Load Sensing: - Do not use an orifice in the pressure adapter port.. - Start the tractor.
-Leave the selector valve in neutral and achieve operating RPM and system temperature - Adjust the tractors hydraulic flow control (Tortoise/Hare) to its lowest setting. - Close and lock the bypass screw. - With the pump Inlet flooded, move the selector valve to the Lower position and allow hydraulic flow to the motor. - Adjust the hydraulic flow control valve (Tortoise/l-Hare) until the desired spraying pressure is achieved.
+Leave the selector valve in neutral and achieve operating RPM and system temperature - Adjust the tractors hydraulic flow control (Tortoise/Hare) to its lowest setting.
+On tractors with in cab flow control turn down flow to 2.5/25% - Close and lock the bypass screw. - With the pump Inlet flooded, move the selector valve to the Lower position and allow hydraulic flow to the motor. - Adjust the hydraulic flow control valve (Tortoise/I-Hare) until the desired spraying pressure is achieved.
 Account for agitation flow.